Ramified and Unramified Motivic Multiple $t$-, $T$- and $S$-Values: Introduction

 The current authors defined the \emph{multiple $S$-values} $S(\bfk)$ in \cite{XuZhao2020a} by

+\begin{rem} a.
+It is clear from the definitions that all MTVs, MtVs and MSVs are $\Z$-linear combinations of Euler sums.

-All the above values are special cases of the so-called \emph{multiple mixed values} first studied by the current authors in \cite{XuZhao2020a}, the definition of which allows all possible parity patterns in the infinite sums.
+b.
+All the above values are special cases of the \emph{multiple mixed values} first studied by the current authors in \cite{XuZhao2020a}, the definition of which allows all possible parity patterns in the infinite sums.
+In depth two, however, there are only three kinds of double mixed values that are not automatically MZVs: double $t$-, $T$- and $S$-values. \end{rem}

 Applying the same technique for MTVs and alongside with the proof of Thm.~\ref{thm:MTV}, we will prove the following results about multiple $S$-values in \S\ref{sec:TripleTspecial} and \S\ref{sec:TripleTandS}.